History of ESPN on ABC: Joining forces with the World League of American Football, Major League Soccer and the Arena Football League

 ABC Sports broadcast some games in both seasons, mostly on Sunday afternoons.
-ABC showed the 1991 World Bowl, while USA carried the game in 1992.
+ABC showed the 1991 World Bowl, while USA Network carried the game in 1992.

-The reported cost of the contracts varied – the L.A.
-Times said that ABC had paid $28m for two years, and USA $25m.
-For the 1992 season the WLAF charged each network less for broadcasting rights; The New York Times reported that ABC's annual fee went down from $12m to $3m, and USA's from $14m to $10m.
+The reported cost of the contracts varied – the Los Angeles Times said that ABC had paid $28 million for two years, and USA $25 million.
+For the 1992 season the WLAF charged each network less for broadcasting rights; The New York Times reported that ABC's annual fee went down from $12 million to $3 million, and USA's from $14 million to $10 million.
 The ABC coverage's average ratings fell from 1991 to 1992, from around 2.1 to 1.7, and USA's from 1.2 to 1.1.
 Both networks asked the WLAF to expand into two major U.S. markets for 1993.

 Major League Soccer with ESPN and ABC Sports announced the league's first television rights deal on March 15, 1994, without any players, coaches, or teams in place.
 The three-year agreement covered English-language broadcasting for the 1996–1998 seasons, and committed 10 games on ESPN, 25 on ESPN2, and the MLS Cup on ABC.
 The deal gave MLS no rights fees, but the advertising revenue was divided between the league and networks.

 ABC (under the Wide World of Sports umbrella) aired the ArenaBowl five consecutive years from 1998–02.